awsdocs/aws-doc-sdk-examples/swift/README.md

 * This code is not tested in every AWS Region.
 For more information, see [AWS Regional Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services).

 ### Prerequisites
-* You must have an AWS account, and have configured your default credentials and AWS Region as described in the [Getting started section](https://docs.aws.amazon.com/sdk-for-swift/latest/developer-guide/getting-started.html) of the _AWS SDK for Swift Developer Guide_.
+* You must have an AWS account, and have your default credentials and AWS Region configured as described in the [Getting started](https://docs.aws.amazon.com/sdk-for-swift/latest/developer-guide/getting-started.html) section of the _AWS SDK for Swift Developer Guide_.
 * You must have the [Swift](https://www.swift.org/) compiler (version 5.4 or later) and tools installed.
 If you have the latest version of Xcode installed, you already have the Swift tools.
-See [Setting up in the AWS SDK for Swift Developer Guide](https://docs.aws.amazon.com/sdk-for-swift/latest/developer-guide/setting-up.html) for  detailed instructions.
+For detailed instructions, see [Setting up](https://docs.aws.amazon.com/sdk-for-swift/latest/developer-guide/setting-up.html) in the _AWS SDK for Swift Developer Guide_.

 ## Tests
 **Note**: Running the tests might result in charges to your AWS account.